brands-d/atomblend/docs/source/material.rst

 Material
 ^^^^^^^^

 Abstraction of a Blender material.
-While basic methods to create and edit materials exist, the preferred way is to create materials of your liking inside the ``src/resources/materials/materials_user.blend`` file and load them.
+While basic methods to create and edit materials exist, the preferred way is to create materials of your liking inside the user materials file and load them.

 .. warning::